LiaoSteve/Drone-GCS-and-AI/README.md

 https://drive.google.com/open?id=1a_9UqMma-1tFE4DrE3QfoBw81_i-6OJM
 ```

 # Airsim
-- [x] In AirSim simulator, use the fuzzy rules to control the drone.
+1.In AirSim simulator, use the fuzzy rules to control the drone.
-- [x] Use depth to sense the objects.
+2.Use depth to sense the objects.

 ### Author
 - [x] Created by Tzung-Hsien Huang, and adapted by LisoSteve